Be Prepared when Outdoors

 Even during seasons when it is too cold for the Cub Scouts to get out tent camping, we can still get them outdoors on a day hike.
 Make sure your Cub Scouts know the 10 Outdoor Essentials.

-This list is written for Cub Scouts.
+This list of outdoor essentials is written for Cub Scouts.
 A list for older Scouts would be similar, but not written in the same manner.
+And these are the outdoor essentials for the type of adventure a Cub Scout would attend.
+An older Scout in a backcountry area would have different requirements.

 This list is the same as the lists in the Webelos handbook and the Bear handbook.
 The Wolf handbook omits the fire starters (which is understandable) and the map and compass.
 Don’t ask me why the pocketknife was left in the list for Wolves but the map and compass was omitted. 🙂